-Update to China's Future Generation coming early December
+China's Future Generation 2.0 Released on 2 December

 Few people shape the physical world more than those who control the Chinese electric power system.
 China’s power grids supply the world’s fastest growing major economy.
 But China’s power plants emit more carbon than the entire nation of India and its dams impound twice as much river water as Europe’s.
 The scale of these comparisons raises questions: What will it cost—in money and resources and global change—to power China’s future?
 Entri has devoted the last three years to developing the most advanced tool outside of China for analyzing China’s power sector and projecting its future.
 Our model of the Chinese power sector incorporates all of the technology choices before thepower planners, including generation, transmission, distribution, and demand management.
 Will China’s future grid perpetuate the use of coal and destructive hydropower?
 Will China build a state-of-the art power grid based on intermittent renewable resources?
 Will China be able to cap its use of coal and carbon dioxide emissions?
 If so, what will it cost?
 To answer these questions themselves, readers may explore the following studies: